Fogstone/fogstone.github.io/index.md

-5.Search Operations<br>This chapter deals with search operations and all the possible ways to utilize those operations.
+<b>5.Search Operations</b><br>This chapter deals with search operations and all the possible ways to utilize those operations.
 It consists of implementing a search function,then using arrow keys to search back and forth and returning the cursor positions when finished.